hydroversebr/basinPhysiographics/README.md

 ## Description

-The ***basinPhysiographics*** package was developed to compile functions aimed at obtaining the physiographic characteristics of a territory, typically a basin in hydrology.
-Currently, the package assists users in obtaining digital elevation subproducts and delineating watershed basins.
+The ***basinPhysiographics*** package was developed to compile functions aimed at obtaining the physiographic characteristics watershed basins.
+Currently, the package assists users in obtaining digital elevation model (DEM) subproducts and delineating watershed basins.

 This package is a voluntary initiative by a group of Brazilian hydrologists and is part of the <a href="https://github.com/hydroversebr/">hydroversebr</a> project.
 We welcome contributions from enthusiasts.
 If you're interested in joining the team and helping us develop this project, please contact us.